Kkrinch/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object
+  - Object: 🖐️ used
-  - this
+  - this: 🖐️ used
-  - arrow function
+  - arrow function: 🖐️ used
   - async function
   - call
   - bind
   - apply
   - instanceof
   - ...spread
   - ...rest
-  - typeof
+  - typeof: 🖐️ used
   - destructuring
   - generator
   - iterator